junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Dean Winchester requests your appearance."

-*Talk to me, what happened.*
+*Talk to me, what happened?*

 "Castiel, come to us."

 *I need you.
 Please.*

 The candle lights in the center of the table start flickering violently.
-A high-pitched sound starts, quiet and distant at first, increases its volume rapidly as if the source is approaching, is flying closer.
+A high-pitched sound begins, quiet and distant at first, then increases its volume rapidly as if the source is approaching, something flying closer.
 The air vibrates with electricity.
-Light bulbs nearby explodes.
+Light bulbs nearby explode.
 The table shakes violently.

 Dean holds his breath.